 H Y P E R T R O P E is the piece I created for the final project of my MSc.
-It is a deliberately temperamental audio visual sampler, built in the Unity game engine, using Pure Data patches integrated into Wwise.
-The user controls the audio visual elements with by manipulating four MIDI potentiometers.
-There are hidden thresholds in the system, where if the user pushes the values too far in any one direction, all the audio visual elements will replace themselves with new items from the media pool, and the controls will randomly remap themselves.
-The audio in the piece is a combination of tape loops, field recordings, and more discrete sounds.
-The visuals are videos taken from archive.org, and videos I shot myself.
+It is a deliberately temperamental audio-visual sampler, built in the Unity game engine, using Pure Data patches integrated into Wwise via Heavy Compiler.
+The user controls the audio-visual elements via MIDI controller.
+There are hidden thresholds in the system, where if the user pushes too far in any one direction, all the audio visual elements will replace themselves with new items from the media pool, and the controls will randomly remap themselves, so as to resist user comprehension over time.
+The audio elements used are a combination of tape loops, field recordings, and more discrete sounds.
+The visual elements are videos taken from archive.org, and videos I shot myself.

-I found that with control mapped to linear values, the audio the system generated sounded rather… predictable, so I spent a long time iterating an RTPC curve which would vary between backwards and forwards playspeeds at fixed intervals:
+I found that with the control mapped to linear values, the audio the system generated sounded rather… predictable, so I spent a long time iterating a Wwise RTPC curve which would vary between backwards and forwards playspeeds at fixed intervals:

-The visuals work along the lines of a zoetrope, with (several larger and smaller) boxes made of four planes facing inward around a fixed camera, each with a different video playing on it, and all rotating around the camera at a speed determined by the user.
-Here is an ‘under the hood’ demonstration of what is going on inside H Y P E R T R O P E :
+The visuals work along the lines of a series of transparent zoetropes, with (several larger and smaller) boxes made of four planes facing inward around a fixed camera, each with a different video playing on each plane, and all rotating around the camera at a speed determined by the user.

-I wrote a blog documenting the process at it unfolded, which can be read HERE.
+I wrote a blog documenting the process as it unfolded, which can be read HERE.